Optimization of stochastic lossy transport networks and applications to power grids: Model description

-As we will show later, the total loss $\cH$ is indeed a generalized total effective resistance in the sense that it quantifies how robust the network $G$ is against a stochastic load profile with a predefined covariance structure.
+The quantity $\cH$ has also been considered as a scalar measure of the \textit{network tension} in~\cite{GuoLiangLow2017,LaiLow2013}, where it is shown to be monotone along a cascade failure, as long as the network remains connected.
+Lastly, as we will show later, $\cH$ can also be seen as a generalized total effective resistance in the sense that it quantifies how robust the network $G$ is against a stochastic load profile with a predefined covariance structure.